greenpolo/BraiAn/docs/braian-qupath.md

 ### Configuration file

-BraiAn for QuPath can use a [YAML](https://en.wikipedia.org/wiki/YAML) configuration file to apply a consistent behaviour across all projects (i.e. animals).
+BraiAn for QuPath can use a [YAML](https://en.wikipedia.org/wiki/YAML) configuration file to apply a consistent behaviour across all projects (i.e. animals) and runs.
 The file is meant to be placed either in a QuPath project folder or in its parent directory (e.g. `QuPath_projects/`), depending on whether its parameter are meant for a specific project or multiple ones.

 For a detailed explanation on how to format such file and understanding what each parameters does we suggest to look at [this example YAML file](https://raw.githubusercontent.com/carlocastoldi/qupath-extension-braian/master/BraiAn.yml).